K. K. Shailaja

-K. K. Shailaja (born 20 November 1956) is an Indian politician and former Health Minister of Kerala who hails from Kannur district.
+K. K. Shailaja (born 20 November 1956) is an Indian politician who served as the Minister for Health and Family Welfare and Social Justice of Kerala from 25 May 2016 to 19 May 2021.
+From 2016 to 2026, she represented the Mattanur Assembly constituency in the Kerala Legislative Assembly.

-Shailaja currently serves as the MLA representing Mattanur constituency in 15th Kerala Legislative Assembly.
-She is a Central Committee member of Communist Party of India (Marxist).
+Shailaja is a Central Committee member of the Communist Party of India (Marxist).
 Before entering active politics, she worked as a high school physics teacher.
-In June (2020), Shailaja was honoured by the United Nations for her efforts to tackle the coronavirus pandemic.
-She was among a few of the world leaders invited to speak on the occasion of the United Nations Public Service Day.
-K. K. Shailaja was awarded the CEU Open Society Prize for 2021.
+In June 2020, she was honoured by the United Nations for her efforts in tackling the COVID-19 pandemic.

-She was previously elected as the MLA of Kuthuparamba constituency twice in 1996 and 2016 and Peravoor constituency in 2006.
-She served as the minister of health, social justice and woman and child development (Kerala) in the first Vijayan ministry (2016–21).
-In the 2021 Kerala Legislative Assembly election, Shailaja won the largest margin ever (over 60,000 votes) in the history of Kerala Legislative Assembly elections.
+She was previously elected as the MLA from the Kuthuparamba constituency in 1996 and 2016, and Peravoor constituency in 2006.
+She served as the Minister of Health, Social Justice, and Woman and Child Development in the first Vijayan ministry (2016–21).
+In the 2021 Kerala Legislative Assembly election, Shailaja recorded the largest victory margin ever (60,963 votes) in the history of Kerala Legislative Assembly elections which was later surpassed by IUML's P. K. Kunhalikutty's victory margin (85,327) in the 2026 Kerala Legislative Assembly election.